sftcd/etm/etm.md

 one notes that adding middleboxes that can themselves be adverserial cannot be a solution to the problem of possibly encountering adversarial code on the network.
-It is also the case that the IETF has rough consensus to provide better, and not weaker, securty and privacy, and has maintained that consensus over three decades, despite repeated (and repetitive;-) debates on the topic.
+It is also the case that the IETF has rough consensus to provide better, and not weaker, security and privacy, and has maintained that consensus over three decades, despite repeated (and repetitive;-) debates on the topic.
 That consensus is represented in [@?RFC2404], BCP 200 [@?RFC1984] and more latterly, the above-mentioned BCP 188 as well as in the numerous RFCs